Myndex/SAPC-APCA/documentation/minimum_compliance.md

 # APC<span class="flipH">A</span>™ INTEGRATION COMPLIANCE
 This document is an extension of the licensing agreement.

 This brief document defines the minimum integrated features for a tool to be considered either _"APCA™ Compliant"_ or _"APCA™ Compatible"_ and other related issues.
 This document became necessary due to some unfortunate abuse and improper use of trademarks, code, and importantly in terms of properly presenting the technology.
-If you have questions, please reach out to legal@myndex.com — we're easy to talk to!
+If you have questions, please reach out to info@readtech.org — we're easy to talk to!

-## Compatibility Levels Overview
+## Compatibility Level/Permissible Identification Overview
 - **Generic Perceptual Contrast:** covers use of the algorithm in nonstandard applications and/or without brand identification.
 - **APCA™ Contrast Value:** Requires a correct implementation of the APCA base algorithm only, with disclaimers of use.
 - **APCA™ Compatible:** Same as "Contrast", adding in manual font lookup guidelines